n8n-io/n8n-docs/docs/code/cookbook/code-node/get-binary-data-buffer.md

 * Using the data in calculations: for example, calculating a hash value based on it.
 * Complex HTTP requests: for example, combining file upload with sending other data formats.

+!!! note "Not available in Python"
+	`getBinaryDataBuffer()` isn't supported when using Python.

 You can access the buffer using n8n's `getBinaryDataBuffer()` function: